excellalabs/docker-workshop-1/README-part4.md

     services: # these are all the services that a docker app uses

-      web: # this is the name of the service we're creating; it's chosen by us.
-Here, we're calling it "web".
+      # this is the name of the service we're creating; it's chosen by us.
+Here, we're calling it "web"
+      web:
         container_name: 'aspnetcore-from-compose' # this is the name of the container to us
         image: 'aspnetcore-from-compose'
         build: